rfortherestofus/twenty-five-things/twenty-five-things.iapresenter/text.md

 ## 17. Using GitHub Actions to run code on a schedule (e.g. Prosper Portland)

-When I talked about the daily reports we created for Prosper Portland, I committed one key thing: once we set up the code, we never ran it manually.
+When I talked about the daily reports we created for Prosper Portland, I left out one key thing: once we set up the code, we never ran it manually.
 How did we run the code to pull in the data, render the reports, and email them to Prosper Portland?
 With GitHub Actions.
 If you've never heard of GitHub Actions, it's a tool that runs code on your behalf.
 You add a special YAML file to your GitHub repo and your code runs on a schedule.
 Magic!

 TODO: Show YAML file: https://github.com/rfortherestofus/pp-covid-biz-relief/blob/master/.github/workflows/email_report.yaml